Sina Karimian: Mixed Martial Arts career

 Karimian made his Mixed Martial Arts debut at RIZIN Landmark 11 in Sapporo in June of 2025, facing off against GRACHAN Heavyweight Champion, Hidetaka Arato.
 He won the fight via unanimous decision.

-Sina will return to MMA at K-1 World MAX 2025 - 70kg World Tournament Opening Round, facing Blake Troop in a Heavyweight bout.
-This will mark the return of K-1's MMA brand, HEROs.
-This will be the first time it has been utilized since December of 2007.
+Sina returned to MMA at K-1 World MAX 2025 - 70kg World Tournament Opening Round, facing Blake Troop in a Heavyweight bout.
+This marked the return of K-1's MMA brand, HEROs.
+This was the first time it has been utilized since December of 2007.
+The bout ended in a No Contest, after an accidental eye poke rendered Troop unable to continue.

 Boxing career

 Karimian would face former K-1 Super Lightweight kickboxing champion Ruyika Anpo in a 6-round scored exhibition boxing match at RIZIN 49.
 Karimian weighed in at 216 pounds, while Anpo weighed in at 178 pounds.
 Despite the 38 pound weight advantage, Karimian was thoroughly outboxed by Anpo.
 Karimian would accidentally hit the referee multiple times during a scuffle with Anpo, but the bout continued after a brief pause.
 Karimian would lose the bout via unanimous decision, failing to win a single round.

 Karimian would face former HEAT and ISKA Lightweight Kickboxing champion Kouzi in a 3-round exhibition boxing match at RIZIN: Otoko Matsuri.
 The bout was booked as a "punishment fight" after Kouzi was involved in a hit-and-run the previous December.
 He took the fight with Karimian as penance for his actions.
 After 3 rounds, the fight was declared a draw, due to it being an exhibition.